cruxstack/terraform-aws-cognito-custom-message-sender/CONTRIBUTING.md

     ```bash
     git clone https://github.com/sgtoj/terraform-docker-artifact-packager.git
+    code terraform-aws-cognito-custom-message-sender
     ```

-2. Open the repository in Visual Studio Code:

-    ```bash
-    code terraform-docker-artifact-packager
-    ```

-3. When prompted to "Reopen in Container", click "Reopen in Container".
+2. When prompted to "Reopen in Container", click "Reopen in Container".
 This will start building the Docker image for the development container.
 If you're not prompted, you can open the Command Palette (F1 or Ctrl+Shift+P), and run the "Remote-Containers: Reopen Folder in Container" command.

-4. After the development container is built and started, you can use the Terminal in Visual Studio Code to interact with the container.
+3. After the development container is built and started, you can use the Terminal in Visual Studio Code to interact with the container.
 All commands you run in the Terminal will be executed inside the container.